lokingdav/smartchaindb/README.md

 chmod +x install_dependencies.sh
 ./install_dependencies
 ```
+IMPORTANT!
+Make sure you that all dependecies have been properly isntalled.

 Configuration:
 - Ensure each node has Tendermint installed and initialized.
 Use ``` tendermint init``` to initialize.
 - Generate the public keys and node IDs for each Tendermint node using commands ```tendermint show_node_id``` and ```tendermint show_validator```.